 The RWL is defined by this equation: RWL = LC x HM x VM x DM x AM x FM x CM.

 To determine the Lifting Index, NIOSH uses this equation: LI = Weight/RWL.

 That’s a lot of numbers and figures, and you might want to hire an ergonomist to apply this equation to your workplace.
 For a full explanation of how to implement the NIOSH Lifting Equation, consult the Applications Manual for the Revised NIOSH Lifting Equation.

-While OSHA can’t build the NIOSH Lifting Equation into its regulations, the agency recommends using this tool to determine the safety of a lift wherever they can.
+While OSHA can’t build the NIOSH Lifting Equation into its regulations, the agency recommends using this lift formula to determine the safe amount of a lift wherever they can.
 They refer readers of their Standard Interpretations to the Equation.
 They also recommend the Equation in a range of publications, including the OSHA Technical Manual on Back Disorders and Injuries.

 Also, remember that while OSHA hasn’t published standards related to ergonomics, they can still issue fines for ergonomic violations using the General Duty Clause of the OSH Act.
 If the NIOSH Lifting Equation finds a Lifting Index of more than 1.0 for any task, that’s your cue to provide workers with material handling equipment that will keep them safe.

 Fairfax, Richard.
 “Standard Interpretation – Standard Number 0000.0000.”
 OSHA.
 Occupational Safety and Health Administration, United States Department of Labor, 29 March 2004.
 Web.
 15 May 2016.

 “OSHA Technical Manual – Section VII: Chapter 1 – Back Disorders and Injuries.”
 OSHA.
 Occupational Safety and Health Administration, United States Department of Labor, n.d.
 Web.
 15 May 2016.